hyprwm/hyprland-wiki/pages/Useful Utilities/Screen-Sharing.md

 ## Caveats

 You cannot screenshare separate windows with Hyprland, yet.
-Only full monitors.
+Only entire monitors.